rodasamortin/M.A.S.H.U.P-game/README.md

 <h3><u>Scope and Limitations </u></h3>

-  The words are the top 100 most common adjectives in English from the link below. 👇 Each word will be generated randomly from a set of words in the array.
+  The words are the top 100 most common adjectives in English —— which will be randomly generated from an array —— from the link below. 👇

 <h4> Reference </h4>